macroflight/psxhacks/README.md

 ## Help

-Ask macroflight in the Aerowinx forum on Discord (username mk3830).
+Ask macroflight in the Aerowinx forum or on Discord (username mk3830).